CV GIANCARLODINARDO.6@GMAIL.COM

 01

 A winning creative is a starting point, not a system.
 The goal of early account management is to understand why the winner works structurally, then build a methodology that produces more of them.
-Isolating individual variables across multiple variants is slower than launching entirely new concepts.
-It produces more reliable output because each iteration is grounded in what already converted, not in a new hypothesis.
+Isolating individual variables across multiple variants is a diagnostic tool, not a production model.
+It answers a specific question: which element was doing the work?
+Once you have that answer, the next brief shouldn't produce more iterations of the same concept — it should use that confirmed insight to brief something conceptually distinct that opens new audience territory.
+The isolation produces the knowledge.
+Coverage is what you do with it.

 02